 Keep in mind "Amadeus" is an allegorical play about genius.
 It's nothing like the historical Mozart and Salieri.
 Salieri was highly successful and wouldn't have been threatened by Mozart.
 In fact he helped Mozart.
-Salieri introduced Mozart to Lorenzo Da Ponte, the genius who wrote the librettos to "Cosi Fan Tutte," "Marriage of Figaro" and "Don Giovanni."
+Salieri introduced Mozart to Lorenzo Da Ponte, a poet from Venice who wrote the librettos to "Cosi Fan Tutte," "Marriage of Figaro" and "Don Giovanni."
 There may have been some rivalry, but from what we know the relationship between these two men was professional and cordial.
 And Mozart was not some kind of impoverished outcast as he's depicted in the movie -- he was famous, highly respected and lived in a luxury flat in one of Vienna's best neighborhoods.
 He made plenty of money -- he was just a profligate spender.
 Europe's most famous composer of the time (not mentioned in the movie) was Josef Haydn, employed by the Esterhazy princes not far from Vienna.
 Haydn, a towering genius, told Mozart's father his son was the greatest composer known to him.
 Mozart and Haydn traded musical ideas, inspired each other, even purportedly played string quartets together.
 If he'd lived, Mozart was in line for one of the best musical jobs in Vienna -- Kapellmeister (director of music) at St. Stephen's Cathedral.
 Meanwhile, Salieri was not a bad composer, he was a very good one.
 He invented some operatic devices and conventions that are still part of the tradition today.
 Most of Salieri's work just belongs to a style that was eclipsed by later opera composers and isn't played much today.
 Interestingly "Amadeus" actually sparked interest in Salieri's operas and several of them have had revival productions since the movie came out.
 Maybe Salieri's greatest achievement was to hire the brilliant Venetian poet da Ponte to write librettos for the royal opera in Vienna.
 Da Ponte wrote the libretto to "Cosi" for Salieri but Salieri was too busy to write the music and handed the project off to Mozart.
 The rest is history.
 I'm not being at all critical of "Amadeus,' which is a wonderful play and movie.
 But it's nothing like how it actually happened.

 It's such a pity, so many films do this, retell the old rags-to-riches tale, which so frequently has nothing to do with the subject's actual life...Oh well, at least we have his music.